How aggregation works

 National Grid can also provide a second service, which is to supply your electricity.
 This means they purchase electricity on your behalf and charge you for the amount you use in the Supply Services portion of your electric bill.
 When National Grid supplies your electricity, their Basic Service price is used to calculate the Supply Services portion of your bill.
 Basic Service prices change seasonally.
 When you first open your electricity account, you are placed on National Grid’s Basic Service.

-The diagram below shows National Grid both delivering and supplying electricity.Diagram describing how delivery and supply works without Westborough Power Choice.
-Detailed description above after the header Without the Westborough Power Choice Program.
+The diagram below shows National Grid both delivering and supplying electricity.Diagram describing how supply and delivery works without Westborough Power Choice.
+Detailed description above after the header Without Westborough Power Choice.

 With Westborough Power Choice